-Luckily, this makes it a great time to get in early on another import headed our way: Japanese gin.
+Luckily, this makes it a great time to get in early on another import increasingly showing up on shelves: Japanese gin.

 For those who wonder why it’s so hard to get Japanese whisky, it’s because demand outside the country for the spirit has risen so dramatically that supply has become scarce.
 In particular, age-statement Japanese whiskies are now an endangered species, replaced by quaffable blends suitable to mix into highballs.